twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

 >but the print statement.
 If you access variables inside tags don't put the
 >braces around.

-If a variable or attribute does not exist you will get back a `null` value.
+If a variable or attribute does not exist you will get back a `null` value (which can be testes with the `none` expression).

 >**SIDEBAR**
 >Implementation